Through our interactive benchmarking tool, important facts and figures of our national companies can be analysed and compared.

 Sustainable capital investments & bond issues

 In the past years, sustainability criteria have become increasingly important, both politically and economically, with respect to capital investments.
 And we are among those seeking to make our capital investments increasingly sustainability-oriented.
 This applies both to money that we invest and to bonds that we issue for the purpose of raising borrowed capital for investments.
-To this end, our “Sustainable Finance” working group, working in close consultation with our Group units Corporate Responsibility and Treasury (financial management), regularly evaluates financing models that are attractive and sustainable.
+To this end, we regularly evaluate financing models that are attractive and sustainable, working in close consultation with our Group units Corporate Responsibility and Treasury (financial management).

 Sustainable bond issues